scoskey/m0037/notes.md

 **Theorem** (Second incompleteness theorem) If $T$ is any consistent, decidable extension of CST, and $\sigma$ is the sentence which asserts that $T$ is consistent, then $T\not\vdash\sigma$.

-*Proof idea*.
-It is possible to formalize consistency and provability in CST.
+*Proof idea*: It is possible to formalize consistency and provability in CST.
 It is further possible to construct a diagonal sentence $\tau$ which asserts in the formalization that "$T\not\vdash\tau$", that is, there is no proof from $T$ of $\tau$ itself.
 We omit the details—it is like the liar paradox statement "this sentence is false", but with truth replaced by provability.
 Then $T\vdash\tau$ implies $T\not\vdash\tau$ and vice versa.
 This is a contradiction! $\blacksquare$

 <script>
   MathJax = {